tomasjurasek/tomasjurasek.github.io/_posts/2020-11-11-share-table-storage-adn-cosmosdb-infrastructure.md

 ---
 layout: post
-title: How to migrate the Table Storage Entity into the Cosmos DB
+title: Share an infrastructure between the Table Storage and the Cosmos DB
 ---

-This is a tutorial which provides you step by step how to migrate your entities from the Table Storage into the Cosmos DB.
+This is a tutorial which provides you step by step how to share your infrastructure between the Table Storage and the Cosmos DB.

 > Note: Your Cosmos DB must be set up with the Table API.